BestTimesToVisit.com Logo

 food

 Don't leave Saipan without trying kelaguen!
-It's a local delicacy made with finely chopped meat (chicken, shrimp, or fish) marinated in lemon juice, coconut, and spices.
-Look for it at local eateries or even roadside stands for an authentic taste of Chamorro cuisine.
+It's a local delicacy made with chopped chicken, shrimp, or fish, mixed with lemon, coconut, onions, and chili.
+You'll find it at most local eateries and family gatherings – ask your hotel staff for their favorite spot for an authentic taste.

 money